NicheWorks

 1. Report-onlyInspect the repository, run safe checks when appropriate, and report findings without editing files.

-2. Safe-fixApply only narrow, low-risk corrections such as missing meta description placeholders, favicon references, robots.txt, and sitemap.xml scaffolds.
+2. Safe-fixApply only narrow, low-risk corrections such as missing meta description stable contents, favicon references, robots.txt, and sitemap.xml scaffolds.
+Review the findings first and always inspect the resulting diff.

 3. Blocker-firstFocus only on the issues most likely to stop or delay launch, and stop early when a serious blocker has already been confirmed.